 Beginning of the Pat Sin Leng hike

-After about 3 hours of hiking, you are finally at Pat Sin Leng!
+After about 3 hours of hiking, you are finally at the most western peak of Pat Sin Leng!

 I know you must be thinking, “Wow!
 That was a long hike to the actual start of the hike!”